skellis46/slipbox/two women dancing.md

 [[device paradigm and focal things]] -- but their behaviour definitely operating as a device paradigm the technology faded into the background.
 The focal thing hid the device paradigm [[device paradigm and focal things#^fb451d]]

 >Economic ends, Weber observed, are always intrinsic to technology’s development and deployment.
 “Economic action” determines objectives, whereas technology provides “appropriate means.”
 In Weber’s framing, “The fact that what is called the technological development of modern times has been so largely oriented economically to profit-making is one of the fundamental facts of the history of technology.”15 In a modern capitalist society, technology was, is, and always will be an expression of the economic objectives that direct it into action.
-A worthwhile exercise would be to delete the word “technology” from our vocabularies in order to see how quickly capitalism’s objectives are exposed.[@zuboff-2019-age Chapter 1.V.
-The Puppet Master, Not the Puppet: n.pag.]
+A worthwhile exercise would be to delete the word “technology” from our vocabularies in order to see how quickly capitalism’s objectives are exposed.[@zuboff-2019-age Chapter 1.V The Puppet Master, Not the Puppet: n.pag.]

 >each generation stumbles into the quicksand of forgetting that technology is an expression of other interests.
 In modern times this means the interests of capital, and in our time it is surveillance capital that commands the digital milieu and directs our trajectory toward the future.[@zuboff-2019-age Chapter 1.V.
 The Puppet Master, Not the Puppet: n.pag.]

+Note re Weber and economic ends regarding economics of recursion.
+See [[Blitz - Understanding Heidegger on Technology#^fa8c4f]]

 ## Gutenberg and the printing press